 Unfortunately, most states’ laws fail to guarantee that courts will enforce trusts’ mandatory arbitration clauses.
 Recent judicial decisions embrace an outdated distinction between a contract and a trust agreement and therefore reach inequitable results.

 The best solution is for all state legislatures to follow Florida’s lead and pass legislation that secures for their citizens the benefits offered by mandatory arbitration of trust disputes.

 Two of the Florida attorneys instrumental in passage of this legislation, Bruce M. Stone and Robert W. Goldman, also co-authored a 2005 ACTEC article discussing mandatory arbitration clauses in wills and trusts entitled Resolving Disputes with Ease and Grace.
 The ACTEC article does a good job of summarizing the pros and cons of arbitration, concluding that arbitration is likely “ideal” in the following circumstances:

 - Fee disputes, including fiduciary and legal fees

 - Document construction

 - Principal and income disputes, including adjustment powers

 - Declaratory relief in general

 Sample clauses are often the best way to understand in concrete terms how a general concept gets applied in the real world.
-At my firm we use the Lawgic drafting software (which is excellent), and rely on their form of arbitration clause (which I helped develop).
 You can also find sample arbitration clauses in the ACTEC article, Resolving Disputes with Ease and Grace.